There are apps for almost everything, and electric vehicle charging is no exception.

 Most EV charging apps we’ve recommended are for public charging use only.
 However, WhenToPlugIn is one for home usage.
 And good news, not only can it help make your EV charging greener, but it can also help you make more environmentally conscious decisions regarding your electricity usage as a whole.

 In summary, the WhenToPlugIn app displays the live carbon intensity forecast (CO2 emissions per unit of electricity consumed) in your area and lets you know when electricity in your home will be at its cleanest.
-So, using this innovative app, you can make smarter energy choices and decrease your carbon footprint further, not only by charging your EV when electricity is cleaner but also using other household appliances during these low carbon emission hours.
+So, using this innovative app, you can make smarter energy choices and decrease your carbon footprint further, not only by charging your EV when electricity is cleaner but also by using other household appliances during these low carbon emission hours.

 Reduce your carbon consumption and charge for cheaper with the EV.Energy app.